 she brought forth; before her pain came, she delivered a son.

-be born in one day? shall a nation be brought forth at once? for as soon as Zion
+born in one day? shall a nation be brought forth at once? for as soon as Zion travailed,

-Shall I bring to the birth, and not cause to bring forth?" says Yahweh:
+to the birth, and not cause to bring forth?" says Yahweh: "shall I who

 Hosea 13:12-13 ESV The iniquity of Ephraim is bound up; his sin is kept in store.
 (13) The pangs of childbirth come for him, but he is an unwise son, for at the right time he does not present himself at the opening of the womb.

 Matthew 24:8 But all these things are the beginning of birth pains.

 1 Thessalonians 5:3 For when they are saying, "Peace and safety," then sudden destruction will come on them, like birth pains on a pregnant woman; and they will in no way escape.

 Revelation 12:1-2 A great sign was seen in heaven: a woman clothed with the sun, and the moon under her feet, and on her head a crown of twelve stars.
 (2) She was with child.
 She cried out in pain, laboring to give birth.